 - Does it respect the current working and living standards?

-Innovators who can answer the above questions positively (and provide specific arguments to support them) have greater chances of driving their new product to market success.
+Innovators who answer the above questions positively (and provide specific arguments to support them) have a better chance of driving their new product to market success.

 Useful product idea validation frameworks